 Dr Nakata is now a lecturer in the School of Social and Political Sciences at the University of Melbourne, and Dr Brophy is a vet in Deloraine, Tasmania.

 The aim of the prize is to provide the winner with the opportunity to focus on their writing.

-Applications for the 2016 prize are now open.
+Applications for the 2018 prize open on 1 December 2017.
 Prize guidelines and entry here

 2014 prize winner: Jessica Hart.
 Read more